YilinGao/StanfordCS224n-Notes/lecture2-word2vec.md

 In this algorithm, there are 2 word vectors for each word, namely, **center vector** and **context vector**.
 * v_c: word vector associated with the center word
 * u_o: word vector associated with word at index o

+*Note: all indices here are for the vocabulary, i.e, some number out of V, not necessarily correlated with positions of the word in the resource data.*

 v_c = (W_center)'*w_c (d-by-1, the transpose of the center weight matrix times the input matrix of the center word).
 In other words, this is to get the 1-by-d row in the weight matrix for the word and then transpose it to d-by-1.
 The d elements in the vector represent the weights for the center word on d features.